-San Jose Clergy Sexual Abuse Lawyer
+San Jose Clergy Sexual Abuse Attorneys

 Many of the faithful are drawn to Catholicism to find purpose in their life and seek forgiveness to become better individuals.
 Most in the congregation raise their children on the edicts of the Church’s foundation delivered by righteous religious leaders of faith to build a strong community.
 Sadly, many clergy members use that power of authority to abuse children and vulnerable adults.